 If you do not wish your data to be shared with the specialist service teams please let us know so we can code your record appropriately.

+The Practice uses anonymous feedback from the ‘Friends and Family test’ to continuously improve the service we offer.

 Keeping data safe in the future